New Guinea Impatiens Info

 Impatiens of all varieties are reliable shade-garden favorites that are hardy in most growing zones across the nation.

 While prized for their petite mounds of colorful blooms and easy-care growing habits, one variety is becoming is a stand-out, and that’s the New Guinea impatien.

-Larger than other varieties of this annual plant, New Guinea impatiens also produce larger flowers that almost seem to have a touch of florescent color in their blooms that makes them appear to glow under the right lighting conditions.
+Larger than other varieties of this annual plant, New Guinea impatiens also produce larger flowers that almost seem to have a touch of fluorescent color in their blooms, making them appear to glow under the right lighting conditions.

 These proliferant blooming plants need to be grown in partial shade and will do their best planted in a location that is shaded from the afternoon sun.

 They will grow equally well when planted in-ground or in a container.